-Description: This command will pause the currently playing clip at its present position.
-The screen will mute to black while the video is paused (this is the only difference between the Pause and Still commands).
+Description: This command works exactly like the Still command except that the video output will mute to black while the video is paused.
 When the Play/Resume command is used after this command, the video is unmuted and restored automatically.

+Command: aaaPA

-Command: aaaPA Parameters: aaa is the address of the card(s) you want to process the command Rxx - Reproducer address between R1-R8 Gxx - Group address between G1-G13 - Wildcard address for all reproducers Response: R Example: Pause Reproducer #1: Resume Reproducer #1: R1PA R1PL
+Parameters: aaa is the address of the card(s) you want to process the command

+Rxx - Reproducer address between R1-R16

+Gxx - Group address between G1-G13

+- Wildcard address for all reproducers

+Example: Pause Reproducer #1: R1PA

+Resume Reproducer #1: R1PL